interfax/interfax-php/README.md

 ### Build it yourself

-The [installation](INSTALLATION.md) docs explain how to use composer to create a standalone installation.
+The [installation](INSTALLATION.md) docs explain how to create a standalone installation.

 ## Getting started